mistermicheels/learning-notes/processes-techniques/Managing-technical-debt.md

 ## Tracking technical debt

-It can help to explicitly track technical debt in your backlog or issue tracker
+It can help to explicitly track significant pieces of technical debt in your backlog or issue tracker

 -   Makes the technical debt explicit and visible
 -   Can prioritize it along with the rest of the tasks